uva-iai/uva-iai.github.io/README.md

 - learn how to present their research
 - connect with other researchers

-Mentees are likely to come from structural minorities, including but not limited to:

-- female gendered and gender minorities,
-- racial and ethnic minorities,
-- economically disadvantaged minorities,
-- the LGBTQ+ community,
-- disabled people.

 Mentees are expected to:

 - Adhere to the UvA-IAI code of conduct